hitoshi-watase/sercrod/docs/reference/directives/each.md

 - `key in obj`:

-  - Nablla runs a `for...in` style enumeration.
+  - Sercrod runs a `for...in` style enumeration.
   - The single variable (`key` in this example) receives each property name.
   - To access values, you write expressions like `obj[key]` inside the body.